warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 light source to a single uniform plane wave incident on the object with a certain angle; the maximum angle of incidence for the plane waves is set by an aperture called the **condenser aperture**, thus the set of plane waves incident on the object all have wavevectors included inside a cone of illumination whose opening is set by the condenser aperture.

-In addition, a **field aperture** allows to control the size of the lighting spot on the object, but this feature is irrelevant in Nemaktis since we always assume that the whole computational box representing the object is illuminated.
+In addition, a **field aperture** allows to control the size of the lighting spot on the object.
+In practice, the mapping between points on the light source and incident plane waves is only approximate due the imperfection of the optical elements and the wave nature of light, especially near the boundary of the lighting spot on the object.
+However, this is not a problem in Nemaktis since we always assume that the lighting spot is much bigger than the typical size of the observed object, thus justifying the representation in terms of incoming plane waves.

 In order to better understand how this illumination setup works, an interactive example is provided below, where the reader can dynamically adjust the sliders for opening/closing the